 - Don’t Miss: Surprise Cave.
 We won’t give away what’s in there!

 Okay, you caught us out.
 Ha Long Bay isn’t a beach.
 However, the archipelago in Northern Vietnam is one of the most beautiful destinations on earth.
 Made up of almost 2,000 islands, the only way to properly see this place is via a boat cruise.
 During your cruise, you’re likely to stop off on gorgeous secluded beaches, where you’ll enjoy traditional Vietnamese cooking and perhaps swimming and snorkelling.
+If you can, stay in Halong Bay’s best accommodation for an unforgettable experience.

 Best Airbnb: Stunning Bay View Condo